 We love where the cake has landed.
 It tastes like sweet honey and apples.
 There’s a hint of lemon, too, which brings out all the apple’s complexity — it’s almost flowery.
 And the texture is lovely: moist, tender, and light.
 It reminds us of the cakes our mothers and grandmothers made, and yet it has a modern, Instagram-worthy prettiness that’s undeniable.

-Honey Apple Cake is a simple, lightly sweet dessert, perfect for family and friends who like their sugar in moderation.
+Honey Apple Cake is a simple, lightly sweet dessert, perfect for folks who like their sugar in moderation.
 For that reason, it’s a perfect snack cake.
-Make it when your best friend comes over to knit and dish the gossip, or when your folks come to help you with a house project.
-It’s also the one to roll out at the end of a cozy holiday meal with close friends and family: think dessert and coffee in the easy warmth of the living room.
+Make it when your sister comes over to knit and dish the gossip, or when your folks come to help you with a house project.
+It’s also the one to roll out at the end of a cozy holiday meal: think dessert and coffee in the easy warmth of the living room.

 Servings: 10 to 12

 1 tsp vanilla

 ¼ cup plus 2 Tbsp honey, divided

 Preheat the oven to 325º.
 Spray the bottom of a 9-inch springform pan with cooking spray, and line it with parchment paper.

 In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set the mixture aside.